connexcs/docs/docs/anyedge/anyedge.md

 #### Compression
-Compression or Decompression can be enabled for Inbound and/or Outbound by selecting either "Compress Enabled (Deflate)", "Compress Enabled GZip" or "Decompress Enabled".
+Compression or Decompression can be enabled for Inbound and/or Outbound by selecting either "Compress Enabled (Deflate)", "Compress Enabled GZip", or "Decompress Enabled".
 There are additional flags to control how data must be compressed.

 ### Registration Proxy
 Having High Availability (HA) with registrations ensures that you will always have an IP address which matches the hole punched when the UAC registers.
 Unlike other HA setups, **AnyEdge** ensures that standard NAT hole-punching can work with UAC > UAS calls/messages even after the end-point connected to the UAC fails.